nixworks/public/news/2006/07/11/index.md

 ##### Mujahideen Shura Council
 ### [ The Mujahideen Shura Council, a group linked to Al-Qaeda, posts a tape claiming responsibility for killing three US soldiers in retaliation for the killing of an Iraqi girl Abeer Qassim Hamza, allegedly by members of the same unit that the soldiers belonged to. ](/news/2006/07/11/the-mujahideen-shura-council-a-group-linked-to-al-qaeda-posts-a-tape-claiming-responsibility-for-killing-three-us-soldiers-in-retaliation.md)
-_Context: Iraq, Mujahideen Shura Council, United States, al-Qaeda, Abeer Qassim Hamza_
+_Context: United States, Mujahideen Shura Council, Iraq, Abeer Qassim Hamza, al-Qaeda_

 ##### Pacific
 ### [ Hurricane Bud forms in the Eastern Pacific Ocean, south of the tip of the Baja California Peninsula. ](/news/2006/07/11/hurricane-bud-forms-in-the-eastern-pacific-ocean-south-of-the-tip-of-the-baja-california-peninsula.md)
-_Context: Baja California Peninsula, South Pacific Ocean, Pacific_
+_Context: Baja California Peninsula, Pacific, South Pacific Ocean_

 ##### Major League Baseball All-Star Game
 ### [ In the 2006 Major League Baseball All-Star Game, the American League defeats the National League 3 to 2.
 Michael Young of the Texas Rangers is named Most Valuable Player. ](/news/2006/07/11/in-the-2006-major-league-baseball-all-star-game-the-american-league-defeats-the-national-league-3-to-2-michael-young-of-the-texas-rangers.md)
-_Context: Texas Rangers, National League, Michael Young, American League, Most Valuable Player, Major League Baseball All-Star Game_
+_Context: Michael Young, American League, National League, Major League Baseball All-Star Game, Texas Rangers, Most Valuable Player_

 ## [Previous Day...](/news/2006/07/10/index.md)